DataDog/documentation/content/en/monitors/incident_management.md

 | `Active` to `Resolved` to `Completed`, `Active` to `Completed` to `Resolved` | Unchanged |
 | `Active` to `Completed` to `Active` to `Resolved` | Overridden on last transition |

-{{< img src="monitors/incidents/workflow-4-update-2.png" alt="Update Incident"  style="width:60%;">}}

 #### 5. Follow up and learn from the incident

-Create a postmortem with [notebooks][5], look back on exactly what went wrong, and add follow-up tasks.
-Notebooks support live editing, so several people can work on a postmortem or other document at the same time.
+Link to a postmortem document, look back on exactly what went wrong, and add follow-up tasks.
+Postmortems created in Datadog [Notebooks][5] support live collaboration; to link to an existing notebook, click the plus under `Other Docs`.
+Click the linked notebook to edit with teammates in real-time.

 {{< img src="monitors/incidents/workflow-5-postmortem-1.png" alt="Postmortem"  style="width:60%;">}}